lmiller1990/design-pattenrns-for-vuejs/src/pdf/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 The core problem of the "wrapper" solution is you are adding another abstraction - another layer.
 Not ideal.
 The problem that needs solving is *serializing* and *deserializing* `v-model` in a library agnostic way.
 The `<DateTime>` component doesn't need to know the specifics of the Date library that it is working with.

-Here is the API I am proposing to make `<DateTime>` truly agnostic, not needing to know the implementation details of the date library:
+Here is the API I am proposing to make `<DateTime>` truly date time library agnostic, not needing to know the implementation details of the date library:

 ```html
 <DateTime